rancher/docs/content/rancher/v2.x/en/user-settings/cluster-templates/_index.md

 You might want to require new clusters to use a template to ensure that any cluster launched by any user will use the Kubernetes and/or Rancher parameters vetted by Admins.

-To require new clusters to use a cluster template, Global Admins can turn on **Cluster Template Enforcement** from the settings under **User Avatar > Cluster Templates.**
+To require new clusters to use a cluster template, administrators can turn on **Cluster Template Enforcement** from the settings under **User Avatar > Cluster Templates.**

-By default, only a Global Admin has the ability to create clusters without a template.
+By default, only an administrator has the ability to create clusters without a template.
 All other users must use a cluster template when creating a cluster.
-Users can only create new templates if the Global Admin [gives them permission.](#how-to-give-users-permission-to-create-templates)
+Users can only create new templates if the administrator [gives them permission.](#how-to-give-users-permission-to-create-templates)

 # Creating, Updating, Deleting, and Disabling Cluster Templates